apache/kafka-site/content/en/34/security/incorporating-security-features-in-a-running-cluster.md

 type: docs
 ---

-# Incorporating Security Features in a Running Cluster

 You can secure a running cluster via one or more of the supported protocols discussed previously.
 This is done in phases:

   * Incrementally bounce the cluster nodes to open additional secured port(s).